 Recommendation #14 of the review is to ensure all foundation doctors have time formally included in their work schedules for non-clinical professional activities and that this would be called ‘self-development time’.

-Self-development time for foundation doctors will be introduced via a phased-roll out from April 2020 with full implementation within all English trusts in August 2021.
 The attached documents explain the intended uses of self-development time in more detail and also cover many of the questions frequently asked by foundation trainees and their supervisors about this time.

 We would like to thank NHS Employers for working closely with HEE on implementing this recommendation.